 - Bill Schulte, Assistant Professor of Mass Communication at Winthrop University; and

 - Michelle Ciulla Lipkin, Executive Director of the National Association for Media Literacy Education.

 Panel Moderator: Dr. Aimee Meader, Assistant Professor of Mass Communication

 - Tuesday, October 23, 2018, 7:00 p.m.
 Dina’s Place, DiGiorgio Campus Center: Public Forum entitled, “Is That All You Do: The Art of Editorial Cartooning” by:

-- Dwane Powell, retired political cartoonist from the Raleigh (NC) News and Observer and winner of the Pulitzer Prize, and;
+- Kevin Siers, cartoonist from The Charlotte Observer and winner of the Pulitzer Prize, and;

-- Robert Ariail, current political cartoonist for the State and three-time Pulitzer Prize finalist.
+- Robert Ariail, political cartoonist and three-time Pulitzer Prize finalist.

 Panel Moderator: Terry Plumb, retired editor, Rock Hill Herald

 - Tuesday, October 30, 2018.
 7:00 p.m.
 Richardson Ballroom, DiGiorgio Campus Center.
 “Do Opinion Writers Matter Any More?”
 This panel of distinguished guests will discuss the role of opinion writers in today’s partisan and ideological media environment.
 The panelists are:

 - Maria Henson, Wake Forest University, winner of the Pulitzer Prize; and